skimprem/GRAVS2/README.md

-# The GRAVS2 package to adjustment the relative gravity data
+# GRAVS2 software for adjustment of relative gravity data

 ## About